-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 You can join this rewarding industry by becoming an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Many technicians are skilled with both residential and commercial equipment.
+And, most important, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?